Environmental Health & Safety

 The quantity of oxygen that might leak from a system may range from extremely low up to an emergency situation.
 Leaks usually occur from the oxygen supply tubes used.
 A higher hazard is the loss of cryogenic oxygen from a patient's system.
 The relative hazard rating and the appropriate action at SMH is:

-1. Non-detectable leaks:
+- Non-detectable leaks:

 This type of leak is normally not detectable (no hissing sound).
 These leaks may be the result of a failure in the O-ring or other compontent for a "building system" or a leak from the oxygen supply line from a patient cylinder.
 The quantity of oxygen released into the room is inconsequential.
 The general ventilation will adequately remove the excessive oxygen to prevent an enriched atmosphere of oxygen.
 Should there be a minor leak from a wall-mounted system, the problem can be easily repaird as a routine maintenance activity.
-MC Facilities can repair these leaks immediately after they are detected and reported.
+MC Facilities can repair these leaks immediately after they are detected and reported. - Slow leak (detectable by sound):

 Slow leaks are detectable by sound.
 The quantity of oxygen released into the room may range up to that which may be normally used for a patient or more.
 This quantity of oxygen being released poses minimal hazard to the patient or staff.
 However, immediate action is needed.
 When detected, personnel need to call the MC Facilities Dispatch at x3-4567.
 Responding Facilities personnel may require the system be shut down.
-Prior to taking this action, Respiratory Care will be notified so those patients requiring oxygen can be switched to bottled oxygen.
+Prior to taking this action, Respiratory Care will be notified so those patients requiring oxygen can be switched to bottled oxygen. - Catastrophic leakage (broken valve or coupling):

 The wall-mounted oxygen systems at SMH help to prevent the catastrophic release of oxygen in patient care locations.
 Should massive quantities of oxygen be released, the enriched atmosphere of oxygen can greatly enhance a fire.
 Should this event occur, medical staff need to call Security at x13 and declare a Utility Emergency.
-Security will dispatch MC Facilities and Respiratory Care so immediate action can be taken and patient care is not compromised.
+Security will dispatch MC Facilities and Respiratory Care so immediate action can be taken and patient care is not compromised. - Should a patient's personal cryogenic supply spill occur, the oxygen can react with floor materials resulting in a fire or explosive hazard for the immediate area.
+Personnel need to evacuate the area until all the cryogenic materials vaporize and the building system exhausts the surplus oxygen in the air.

 QUESTIONS or COMMENTS?